-The Graduate Catalog is applicable to students who are enrolled at Mercy College of Health Sciences Graduate School beginning Fall 2024 through Summer 2025.
+The Graduate Catalog is applicable to students who are enrolled at Mercy College of Health Sciences Graduate School beginning Fall 2025 through Summer 2026.

 The Graduate Catalog is the official listing of the policies governing graduate education at Mercy College of Health Sciences.
-This catalog documents policies and procedures set by the Graduate Council and is updated each academic year to reflect changes and updates to policy.
+This catalog documents policies and procedures set by the Graduate Council and is updated each academic year to reflect policy revisions.
 While every effort has been made to make the catalog accurate as of the date of publication, the College reserves the right to change programs of study, academic policies, academic requirements, fees, course information, procedures for the confirmation of degrees, or the announced academic calendar and related deadlines without prior notice.